perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 4 - Deploying and Managing DNS and Group Policy.md

 	- **DDoS with DNS Amplification Attack**
 		- Bogus queries are sent to a DNS to trigger it to send high volume of replies to target victim
 	- **Cache Poisoning**
-		- DNS Cache / Stub Zone / Forwarder is comprised, causing DNS to return incorrect IP addresses, diverting traffic to attacker's computer
+		- DNS Cache / Stub Zone / Forwarder is compromised, causing DNS to return incorrect IP addresses, diverting traffic to attacker's computer
 	- **Registrar Hijacking**
 		- Also known as **domain hijacking**
 		- Act of changing the registration of a domain without permission of its original registrant